 Judicial bias against Christians remains strong in Egypt.
-On May 21 a judge sentenced 12 Coptic Christians to life in prison for their alleged part in a riot in Abu-Qurgas village, Minya Province, which left two Muslims and one Christian dead.
+On May 21 a judge sentenced 12 Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians to life in prison for their alleged part in a riot in Abu-Qurgas village, Minya Province, which left two Muslims and one Christian dead.
 All eight Muslims charged with the same crimes in the same riot were acquitted.
 Compass Direct News reports that the ruling shocked even Copts accustomed to biased and brutal legal judgments.

 The details surrounding the riot that resulted in the deaths and subsequent imprisonments are unclear.
 According to sources, last year, on April 18, 2011, Alaa’ Rushdy, a wealthy Coptic Christian lawyer in Abu-Qurgas, had placed a speed bump in front of his house.
 A minibus driver, angered by it, got into an altercation with the security guards posted at Rushdy’s home.
 Although many of the particulars about the start of the ensuing riot cannot be confirmed conclusively, Compass reports that multiple Egyptian news outlets stated that either Rushdy’s guards or others at his house armed themselves at the sight of a gathering Muslim throng and began shooting in order to prevent an attack on their village.
 Reports agreed that Muslims then swept through Abu-Qurgas village, leaving dozens of Coptic homes and businesses in ashes.
 There were no reports of any damage to Muslim-owned homes.
 Two Muslim men and one elderly Christian woman were killed.